 This was a remarkable position to take, given that Kelly's figures represent hard data.
 Moreover, his estimates are supported by others.
-In 2016, the Energy Technologies Institute said that the cost of deep retrofits was 'in excess of £2 trillion',13 which would be around £70,000 per home, while in 2018, the Institute of Engineering and Technology and the the Guardian have both described a retrofit project in Nottingham, which delivered 50% reductions in heating bills in relatively small homes in Nottingham at a cost of £80-90,000 per property.^{14,15} Kelly's data therefore appear to remain valid today.
+In 2016, the Energy Technologies Institute said that the cost of deep retrofits was 'in excess of £2 trillion',13 which would be around £70,000 per home, while in 2018, the Institute of Engineering and Technology published figures of £80-90,000 per home.14 Since then, the Guardian has described a recent project in the UK, which delivered 50% reductions in heating bills in some small flats in Nottingham at a cost of £85,000 per property.15 Kelly's data therefore appear to remain valid today.
 It is clear that only a tiny fraction of households would be able to afford such a cost, and it is therefore infeasible that the country could produce major reductions in demand for heat through insulation programmes.